 I also carried the Mountain Warehouse Ghost Whisperer down jacket for most of the walk.
 It was carried as an emergency layer if I ever got soaked through (e.g. fall in a river), or to sleep in if I was cold.
 I never used it to walk in.
 It’s a great lightweight jacket and I’d carry it again.

 When I reached Scotland, it was a bit cooler and there was a lot of rain forecast, so I changed my windproof and waterproof jackets for a Paramo Bentu windproof.
 This is more or less waterproof when used with the Paramo Bentu fleece, so it meant I didn’t need both jackets.
 The Bentu windproof is heavy and would have been too warm earlier in the walk.
+I’ve written a review of the Paramo clothes here.
 I also swapped the Ghost Whisperer jacket for my slightly heavier OMM Mountain Rain jacket on this wetter section of the walk.
 It’s got Primoloft gold synthetic insulation in it, so I was able to wear it during the day at stops.
 It stayed warmer than the down jacket would have done when it was wet.

 Let me start by saying that I don’t use shorts in summer because that means carrying and applying sun cream.
 I always walk in long trousers.